 drafting and negotiating options for mineral leases for a variety of mineral sites, including sand and gravel, metals and clays

-advising on the development of the world’s third-largest tungsten mine, including site assembly, mineral lease drawdown and funding arrangements
+advising on the development of the world’s third-largest tungsten mine, including site assembly, mineral lease drawdown and funding arrangements and subsequent acquisition

 advice on compliance with terms of environmental permits and the application of EIA Regulations

 advising on waste-related projects including EfW facility, infill licences and IBA plants